CodelyTV/dotfiles/doc/installation-guide.md

   * Add the work profile and sync
   * Authenticate all the extensions
   * For each profile: Go to History > Show Full History > Tabs from other devices > Open All
-* Open Google Backup and Sync
-  * Disable "USB Devices & SD Cards"
-  * Open the settings and configure them as follow:
-    * My Computer:
-      * Disable the backup of any folder
-      * Google Drive: Always remove both copies
-      * Google Photos: Disable the upload of newly added photos
-    * Google Drive:
-      * Enable selective sync from Google Drive to the computer
-    * Settings:
-      * Disable "Show warning when you remove…"
 * Open Magnet
   * Give permissions
   * Check Launch at login